Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 Branch specific pull request templates can be configured for pull requests that target a specific branch.
 To configure your repository with a branch specific pull request template, create a `.txt` or `.md` file named after your branch.
 The name must match the first level of the branch name, such as `master`, `dev`, `release`, or `feature`.
 Each branch specific pull request template is applied any time a pull request targets that branch or any branches contained under it.
 For example the pull request template named `feature.md` would be applied if a pull request targeted the `feature` branch or any `feature/*` branches.

-Branch specific pull request templates must be saved in your repository using the following folder hierarchy: `pull_request_template/branches/`.
+Branch specific pull request templates must be saved in the default branch of your repository using the following folder hierarchy: `pull_request_template/branches/`.
 These folders must be based in one of the following folders in your repository.

 - A folder named `.vsts` that is contained in the root folder of the repository
 - A folder name `docs` that is contained in the root folder of the repository